richchapler/AzureSolutionsDocumentation/curricula/SQL_HighAvailability.md

 ##### Always On

+Always On is SQL Server’s built‑in high availability feature that synchronizes databases across multiple replicas and enables rapid failover to keep your system running when failures occur.

 On `SERVER_PRIMARY`, open SQL Server Configuration Manager and then select "SQL Server Services"
   * Right-click on `SQL Server (MSSQLSERVER)` and select "Properties" from the resulting menu
   * Click the "Always On Availability Groups" tab and then check "Enable Always On Availability Groups"